 It’s time to begin another round weekend.
 What does this mean?
 It means no sleep for me.
 It means dispensing medications every three hours all day, all night for three days straight.
-In addition to the supplements we give three times a day.
+In addition to the supplements we give four times a day.
 It means one more list taped to the kitchen cupboard so I don’t forget the times to give it.

 As I sit here this morning, I had planned to do so much today.
 But then as I looked at the calendar…I remembered…it’s dub weekend.
 That is what my son calls this.
 He actually asks to do rounds.
 Why would a child ask?
 Likely because it makes him feel better, and he knows it.
 So when he’s not feeling well, or out of sorts…he asks.
-“Mom is it time for dubs yet?”
+“Mom is it time for dubs yet?
 “I really need it”.
 Amazing how perceptive children are.
-How at age 5 he has realized that this treatment makes him feel normal.
+How at age 5 he has realized that this treatment makes him feel better.
 We do see the changes when he’s on it.
 He’s calmer, he’s happy, he focuses better.
-So as I cancel out whatever it was I was going to do today, I sit down at the table with all my accoutrements.
+So as I cancel out whatever it was I was going to do today, I sit down at the table with all my equipment.
 (The stuff I need to measure the doses, and get it all ready)

 I have a plate, his bottle of DMSA, his bottle of ALA, vitamin c powder, grapefruit seed powder, and a bunch of empty capsules.
-Sadly they don’t sell this stuff in tiny little guy doses, so most of us biomed mom’s spent time compounding it.
+Sadly they don’t sell this stuff in tiny little guy doses, so most of us biomed mom’s spend time compounding it.
 Dividing up the contents of each capsule, to get the tiny doses we need.
 Some days I feel like a chemist, or a pharmacist.
 Other days I am reminded that compounding pharmacists do this all the time.
 But…I am not a pharmacist.
 I’m just a mom with a sick little boy.

 Thankfully, he no longer wakes up for his nighttime doses.
 He sits up on command, and eats it, slugs down some water and hits the pillow.
 He never remembers me giving it at night.
 I do though.
 It takes me time to fall asleep again.
 So I will have to stay up till midnight tonight, get up at 4am, hopefully fall asleep by 5am…and then up at 8am.
 I will have to do this all weekend, a few times a month, sometimes weekly.
 Three and 1/2 hours of sleep, then another 3 hours of sleep.
-That’s a combine 6 1/2 hours, but you woke in the middle of it.
+That’s a combined 6 1/2 hours, but you woke in the middle of it.
 Yes, I’m tired just thinking about it.